 GAO has previously made numerous recommendations to OMB and federal agencies to improve the oversight and execution of the data center consolidation initiative, the accuracy and reliability of the IT Dashboard, and incremental development policies.
-Most agencies agreed with GAO's recommendations or had no comment.
+Most agencies agreed with GAO's recommendations or had no comments.
+GAO will continue to monitor agencies' implementation of these recommendations.

-View GAO-16-672T.
+View GAO-17-263T.
 For more information, contact David A. Powner at (202) 512-9286 or pownerd@gao.gov.

-May 18, 2016
+December 6, 2016